General Casting Announcement

 Lucilla began her career in New York, where she produced and directed reality programming for ABC Family with pop music royalty like Britney Spears and Beyoncé Knowles.
 Her production credits include MTV, VH1, Bravo, Food Network, National Geographic, Discovery Channel, MSNBC, PBS, Fox Family, Animal Planet, The Travel Channel, A&E, and Voom HD Networks.

-Lucilla joined Sirens seven years ago, and quickly made her mark as a visionary Showrunner/Executive Producer on everything from recreation-based docu-dramas to character-based reality, and she has produced shows everywhere from inside prisons to high-society penthouses.
-She is currently the SVP of Content overseeing and Executive Producing hit shows including The Real Housewives of New Jersey, Thicker Than Water, and Manzoed With Children.
+Lucilla has been with Sirens for nearly a decade, and quickly made her mark as a visionary Showrunner/Executive Producer on everything from recreation-based docu-dramas to character-based reality, and she has produced shows everywhere from inside prisons to high-society penthouses.
+She is currently the EVP of Current Programming and Development overseeing and Executive Producing hit shows including The Real Housewives of New Jersey, Thicker Than Water, and Manzoed With Children.

 As Senior Director of Personnel, Genevieve oversees recruiting, staffing and many of Sirens’ organizational and talent development initiatives.
 She comes to the position with over 10 years of experience developing programming for major cable networks including Investigation Discovery, TLC, Lifetime, BIO, Travel Channel, Food Network, History Channel and more.
 She sees her new and rewarding role in Personnel as simply another way to help Sirens grow – by focusing on what matters most: People.